 Tax Consequences for Employers

 Contributions to ESOPs offer employers tax deductions and favorable tax treatment of certain stock-related transactions.

 Contributions by the Employer

-An employer's contribution to an ESOP is limited to 25% of the compensation paid or owed during the tax year to the plan's beneficiaries.
-In calculating the limit, the maximum compensation of an employee taken into account is $270,000 (in 2017; this limit increases most years).
+An employer's tax-deductible contribution to an ESOP is limited to 25% of the compensation paid or owed during the tax year to all of the plan's beneficiaries.
+In calculating this limit, the maximum compensation of an employee taken into account is $270,000 (in 2017; this limit increases most years).
 If the contribution is more than the limit for a given year, the excess amount can be carried forward to future tax years.

 Dividends on Employer Stocks

-- Is paid in cash to plan participants or to their beneficiaries, or
+- is paid in cash directly to plan participants or to their beneficiaries, or

-- is paid to the ESOP and is distributed within 90 after the close of the plan year in which the dividend is paid
+- is paid to the ESOP and is distributed within 90 after the close of the plan year in which the dividend is paid, or

-- Is paid to the plan and reinvested in qualifying employer securities if the participants are given the choice between having the dividends reinvested or receiving them in cash), or
+- is paid to the plan and reinvested in qualifying employer securities (if the participants are given the choice between having the dividends reinvested or receiving them in cash), or